chew-z/BluOS-plugin/README.md

 This project is currently work in progress.
 Yet.

-And it is being optimized for my personal use of [BlueNode 2](https://www.bluesound.com/products/node-2/) (streaming radio (mostly SomaFM stations) with TuneIn or Radio Paradise and playing albums wth Amazon Music Unlimited) with fixed audio level.
+And it is being optimized for my personal use case of [BlueNode 2](https://www.bluesound.com/products/node-2/)

+-   streaming radio (mostly SomaFM stations) with TuneIn
+-   streaming with Radio Paradise
+-   playing albums with Amazon Music Unlimited
+-   audio output level set to fixed

+BlueOS can do much more.
 So some use cases may have not been tested or optimized for.

 I am optimizing for later versions of [SwiftBar](https://github.com/swiftbar/SwiftBar) (1.44, 1.5) and [SF Symbols 4](https://developer.apple.com/sf-symbols/)

-BlueOS is not the fastest and the plugin updated every 15 seconds so be patient, not everything refreshes instantly.
+BlueOS is not the fastest and the plugin is updated every 15 seconds, not everything refreshes instantly so please be patient.